Hi, I’m Lisa Suennen. Here is my background:

 Lisa is a member of the Editorial Board of Health Transformation, a peer-reviewed journal about the changing healthcare system.
 Lisa previously served as a member of the Advisory Board of the U.S. Health and Human Services Office of the National Coordinator Investing in Innovations program.

+In 2017 Lisa was named to Becker’s Hospital Review as one of 110 women to know in medtech.
 In 2015, Lisa was proudly featured as a Tech Superwoman in this Forbes article.
 She was also named to Onalytica’s List of Top Digital Health Influencers and Brands in 2015 and 2016.
 In 2014 Lisa was named as one of the Top 50 People in Digital Health by Rock Health, Goldman Sachs, Fenwick & West and Silicon Valley Bank and also as one of 5 Disruptive Women to Watch in 2015 by Disruptive Women in Healthcare .
 In 2013 Lisa was named to the Healthcare IT News HIT Top 100 List.
 In 2011 Lisa was the recipient of the Director of the Year Award (Companies in Transition) from the Corporate Director’s Forum.
 In 2011 she was also was awarded the U.C.
 Berkeley Institute for Governmental Studies Outstanding Alumni Award.

 Lisa writes a widely read blog on healthcare and healthcare investing found here at www.venturevalkyrie.com.
 Lisa is proud to note that this blog has been highlighted on the Forbes/Women 2.0 VC Women Who Blog List, on MedCity News’ list of 12 powerful female voices in healthcare innovation and social media, and on Health IT News’ list of the Top 10 bloggers to follow on Twitter.